SirRob1997/robinschmidt.github.io/content/post/second-order.md

 $$\boldsymbol{\theta}_\ell^{(\tau)} = \boldsymbol{\theta}_\ell^{(\tau-1)} - \eta \cdot \mathcal{G}_\ell^{(\tau-1)} \cdot \nabla \mathcal{L}_\ell\left(\boldsymbol{\theta}_\ell^{(\tau-1)};\cdot\right)$$

 Besides the problem of inverting infeasible large matrices such as the FIM or the Hessian, which K-FAC tries to solve, a common drawback for Second-order optimizers is the complexity to optimize them for distributed computing.
 This is where [^1] tries to contribute a method which will improve the state-of-the-art.

 # Parallelized K-FAC

+The design which gets proposed in [^1] is visualised in figure {{< figure src="steps.jpg" title="Different stages of distributed K-FAC" numbered="true" lightbox="true" >}}.
+Each stage corresponds to a needed step of computation, here representative with $$2$$ GPUs and a $$3$$ layer neural network.
+In the first two stages $$\mathbf{A_{\ell-1}}$$ and $$\mathbf{G}_\ell$$ get computed by forward and backward passing the input through the network.
+For that, each process uses different mini-batches to calculate the Kronecker factors.
+After that, the values of these factors get summed up to calculate the global factors and the results get distributed to the different processes (ReduceScatterV) to keep model-parallelism.
+The purpose of distributing the results to each process is so that every GPU can compute the preconditioned gradient $$\mathcal{G}_\ell$$ for a different layer $$\ell$$.
+If there are more layers than processes then one process computes multiple preconditioned gradients as shown in Stage $$3$$ of figure \ref{fig:steps}.
+Stage $$4$$ and Stage $$5$$ are respectively the inverse computation stage and the matrix multiplication stage.
+After stage $$5$$ we distribute each $$\mathcal{G}_\ell$$ to each process (AllGatherV) to reach stage $$6$$ where each process can now update the parameters $$\boldsymbol{\theta}$$ by using the preconditioned gradients.
+In [^1] they also use some methods to speed up communication, use damping for the FIM to make training more stable as well as learning rate schedules and momentum for K-FAC to speed up convergence.
+These methods are not explicitly explained here since they are not the main contribution of this work and have been applied in other settings as well.